Automattic/jetpack/docs/git-workflow.md

    * Con: Our pre-commit verification doesn't run on rebases, so you might wind up with all commits tagged as "[not verified]".
    * Note: When pushing the rebase to GitHub, use `git push --force-with-lease` as it's safer than the older `git push --force`.

-In general it's probably best to rebase if you haven't yet created the PR, and in particular it's good to rebase just before doing so.
-After the PR has been created, it's generally better for collaboration to merge instead.
+In general, it's best to rebase if you haven't yet created the PR, and, in particular, it's good to rebase just before doing so.
+After the PR has been created, it's better for collaboration to merge instead.

 If you're working on a collaborative branch, it's also a good idea to rebase your new commits on top of anyone else's new commits to the shared branch before pushing them.
+Once your updated branch has been pushed, rebasing will require coordination with everyone else working on the branch and thus should be avoided.

 ### Keeping your PR up to date as an external contributor